 My parents expressed interest in going on one of my trips, so I jumped at the chance to show them Yellowstone National Park.
+(Who knew we’d have a detour on the same day as our Yellowstone arrival?)
 I had been before in 2009 and thought it’d be a good park, with the Loop Road, to have a good chance at seeing all the tourist sites.

 One of the reasons we decided to fly into Bozeman, even though it would have been cheaper to fly into Salt Lake City, was the amount of driving we’d still have ahead of us once we landed.
 The drive time from Salt Lake to West Yellowstone is about 4.75 hours, while from Bozeman to West Yellowstone is closer to 1.75 hours.
 Given the drive times, we’d basically lose two days of sightseeing flying into Salt Lake City too.
 Just a tip for your consideration!

 The drive to West Yellowstone was uneventful.
 A lot of marveling at the scenery.
 We don’t have mountains like those in the Northeast!
 We did stop about half way for a few minutes just to stretch our legs, then it was onto the hotel.

 Normally I advise staying in a rental house when touring the same area for a week, but because Yellowstone is so large and we didn’t want to do a lot of backtracking, hotels it was.
 We stayed at the Yellowstone Lodge, which is off the main drag, so traffic noise-wise, it was very quiet.

 We started the day with the continental breakfast offered at the hotel and then headed into the Park.
 We stopped at the Mt.
 Haynes pull-off to walk along the Madison River for a bit.
 Through the snow, we did manage to see the mountain and a crane in the water.